stream-zero/shared-docs-source/fx/Developer_Guide/Database_Integration.md

 ---
 title: "Database Integration"
 linkTitle: "Database Integration"
+tags: [quickstart, database, integration]
+categories: ["Knowledge Base"]
 description: >-
   How to integrate a Database with the {{< param replacables.brand_name  >}} Platform.
 ---

 ## Install Database Drivers

 {{< param replacables.brand_name  >}} DX requires a Python DB-API database driver and a SQLAlchemy dialect to be installed for each datastore you want to connect to within the executor image.

 ## Configuring Database Connections

 {{< param replacables.brand_name  >}} can manage preset connection configurations.
 This enables a platform wide set up for both confidential as well as general access databases.

-{{< param replacables.brand_name  >}} uses the SQL Alchemy Engine along with the URL template based approach to connection management.
-The connection configurations are maintained as secrets within the platform and are therefore not publicly accessible i.e. access is provided for administrators only.
+{{< param replacables.brand_name  >}} uses the SQLAlchemy Engine along with the URL template based approach as connection management.
+The connection configurations are maintained as secrets within the platform and are therefore not publicly accessible.
+Meaning, access is provided for administrators only.

 ## Retrieving DB Connections

 The following is how to retrieve a named connection.
-The following sample assumes that the connection identifier key is uploaded to the package as a secrets.json.
+The sample assumes that the connection identifier key is uploaded to the package as a secrets.json.

 ```python
 from fx_ef import context